json-api/json-api/format/index.md

 ### Links <a href="#document-structure-links" id="document-structure-links" class="headerlink"></a>

-As discussed above, the document **MAY** be extended to include relevant URLs within `"links"` members at several locations: at the top-level, within resource objects, and within relationship objects.
+As discussed above, a document **MAY** be extended to include relevant URLs within `"links"` members at several locations: at the top-level, within resource objects, and within relationship objects.